dataq-instruments/ClearingProcedure/README.md

 6. Choose the Program Tab.
 Navigate to your download directory, click on the eraseeeprom.bin file for your device<br/>
 ![alt text](https://www.dataq.com/resources/repository/lmflash2.png)

-7. # WARNING  This is a not revertable clearing procedure and it will render your instrument useless!!!!
+7. # WARNING  The next step will render your instrument useless!!!!

 9. Press the Program Button at the lower left corner.
 When it finishes, the device should be FLASHING like a Christmas tree light